Living in Miami, we are privileged with beautiful weather all year round. Here are the most popular places in which our residents choose to live.

 Just a few minutes from the Health District, the condos of coastal Downtown Miami are popular options among residents.
 Pricing is slightly more affordable than Brickell with similar amenities.
 Downtown has some large department stores, supermarkets, many dining options and night life, as well as parks with waterfront views and high rise condos on the bay.
 Nightlife abounds in Downtown, with frequent games or concerts at the American Airlines Arena, shows at the Adrienne Arsht Center for the Performing Arts, and the shops/restaurants at Bayside.

-This is the new, up and coming area of Miami.
+This is a growing, up and coming area of Miami.
 Those looking for the amenities and glitz of Brickell with a smaller price tag should look here.
-It is a short commute to/from the hospital and can also offer stunning views of the bay.
+It is a short commute to/from the hospital and offers stunning views of the bay.
 This area is quickly becoming a trendy area of Miami known for fine dining, great shopping, and amazing art galleries.
-One of the most popular events is the monthly Wynwood Art Walk in which an army of food trucks descend on the Design District, and the art galleries open up to the public with free wine.
+One of the most popular events is the monthly Wynwood Art Walk in which dozens of food trucks descend on the Design District, and the art galleries open up to the public with free wine.
 It is also famous for the international art festival, Art Basel, every year.
-There are a number of new buildings in the area with all of the usual amenities included - pool, gym, doorman, etc.
+There are a number of new buildings in the area with all of the usual amenities included - pool, gym, door attendant, etc.